matter-labs/zksync-lite-docs/docs/dev/payments/sending_transactions.md

 <!-- markdownlint-disable MD013 -->

-This section explains principles of sending transactions into the zkSync network.

-Provided examples are written in JavaScript, but aren't tied to any certain SDK.
+This section explains the principles of sending transactions into the zkSync network.
+The examples provided are written in JavaScript but are not associated with any specific SDK.

 [[toc]]

 ## Sending priority operations

-Priority operations are invoked via calling the corresponding smart contract methods.

-Signatures of corresponding deposit methods:
+Priority operations are invoked by calling the corresponding smart contract methods.
+The following are signatures of the associated deposit methods:

 ```js
 /// @notice Deposit ETH to Layer 2 - transfer ether from user into contract, validate it, register deposit